YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 \hat{\mathbf{\Sigma}} (\beta) = \beta \hat{\mathbf{\Sigma}} + (1-\beta) \mathbf{I} \,.
 $$

-In situations where the number of input variables greatly exceed the number of samples, covariance matrix can be poorly estimated.
-Shrinkage can hopefully improve the estimation and classification accuracy.
+In situations where the number of input variables greatly exceeds the number of samples, the covariance matrix can be poorly estimated.
+Shrinkage can hopefully improve estimation and classification accuracy.
+This is illustrated by the figure below.
 ![lda_shrinkage]({{ '/' | relative_url }}assets/2019-10-02/lda_shrinkage.png)
 <details>
 <summary>Click here for the script to generate the above plot, credit to <a href="https://scikit-learn.org/stable/auto_examples/classification/plot_lda.html">scikit-learn</a>.</summary>